treasure-data/embulk-filter-add_time/README.md

     timezone: UTC
 ```

 If the type of the source column is long, the `unix_timestamp_unit` parameter is required.
-The additional parameter provides Embulk the information to properly parse the `long` values of the source column and convert them to type specified in the `to_column` configuration`.
+The additional parameter provides Embulk the information to properly parse the `long` values of the source column and convert them to type specified in the `to_column` configuration.

 ```yaml
 filters: